A Little Night Music (film): Score

 The film largely transposes the music and lyrics of the stage production, though some songs were cut.
 Sondheim made several notable adaptations for the screen: augmenting the "Night Waltz" theme with lyrics ("Love Takes Time"), adding a verse to "Every Day a Little Death", expanded lyrics for "Weekend in the Country", and entirely rewriting "The Glamorous Life" (a version that has been incorporated into several subsequent productions of the stage musical).

 Location

 The setting for the film was moved from Sweden to Austria and was filmed on location.
 This location shift changed the name of Frederich's son from Henrik to Erich.

 Release and reception

 The film received mostly negative reviews, with much being made of Taylor's wildly fluctuating weight from scene to scene.
+Pauline Kael in The New Yorker was particularly scathing, writing that "This picture has been made as if Harold Prince had never seen a movie."
 Some critics talked more positively of the film, with Variety calling it "an elegant looking, period romantic charade".
 The film has received critical praise for Diana Rigg's performance.
 The film holds a 17% rating on Rotten Tomatoes based on 12 reviews.